The tropological vertex: Introduction

 One can think of $\T$ as a partition function for the topological vertex, storing certain Gromov--Witten invariants of $\mathbb{C}^3$, whose toric graph comprises three legs adjacent to a single vertex.
 The operators $\W_{v,\ell}$ encode Gromov--Witten invariants that virtually count holomorphic curves with an extra constraint corresponding to $v \in \mathfrak t^2_{\mathbb Z}$ on the leg $\ell$ of the toric graph.
 Using a calculus of tropical curves, we prove that the map

 produces a representation of the small quantum torus Lie algebra $\Tsmall$.
-Thus, our main result demonstrates that tropical symmetries of the topological vertex are captured by the action of a quantum torus Lie algebra.
+Thus, the result above demonstrates that tropical symmetries of the topological vertex are captured by the action of a quantum torus Lie algebra.
+A connection between the closely related quantum $\mathcal{W}_{1+\infty}$ algebra and the refined topological vertex was shown in the algebraic approach of Awata, Feigin and Shiraishi~\cite{AFS}, and a similar symmetry of the topological vertex was used by Sasa, Watanabe, and Matsuo in \cite{Sdual}.

 The relevant definitions and full details required for the statement and proof of the theorem above appear in the remainder of the paper.

 The geometric setup for our analysis and results appears in \cref{cytotoric,cdtc,es}. \begin{itemize} \item In \cref{cytotoric}, we discuss how to construct log Calabi--Yau manifolds from toric Calabi--Yau manifolds and relate the topological vertex to Gromov--Witten invariants of these log Calabi--Yau manifolds.
 The Lie algebra $\mathfrak t^2$ described above makes its first appearance here as an algebra of symmetries for such manifolds. \item In \cref{cdtc}, we describe how holomorphic curves in these log Calabi--Yau manifolds can be studied via tropical curves in a singular integral affine space. \item In \cref{es}, we introduce the spaces used to encode Gromov--Witten invariants of these log Calabi--Yau manifolds.
 In this three-dimensional Calabi--Yau setting, it turns out that these evaluation spaces have a holomorphic symplectic structure and the image of the moduli space of holomorphic curves is holomorphic Lagrangian. \end{itemize}